dtmcmath/scam-go/README.md

 Back when I was an undergraduate, the first CS class was in Scheme and the second was in C++.
 One of the big C++ projects was to write a Scheme(-like) interpreter.
 I did a terrible job.
-I should probably apologize to the professor, dougm@rice.edu for my particular blend of a know-it-all overconfidence and a deep ignorance of how to manage code.
+I should probably apologize to the professor for my particular blend of a know-it-all overconfidence and a deep ignorance of how to manage code.
 Anyway, I remember having bugs in my Tokenizer that plagued me all semester, so the idea that a lexer could be easy was appealing.